heptarch/heptarch.github.io/drafts/distance.md

 **December 2, 2022.** *Humans are the measure of all things, though not in the sense Protagoras meant.
-I show how to estimate distance using your hands and feet.*
+I show how to estimate distance using only your hands and feet.*

 ---